Deathconsciousness: Release

 Deathconsciousness was released on January 24, 2008, under the label Enemies List Home Recordings.
 Released as a double album, it features two discs entitled "The Plow That Broke the Plains" and "The Future".
 The album was reissued in 2009 by Enemies List, re-pressing the album on vinyl and CD, with new cover art.
 Another reissue of Deathconsciousness was released September 17, 2014, by Enemies List and The Flenser.
-As of 2019, the album had been re-issued seven times.
+By 2019, the album had been re-issued seven times.

 The album received little to no mainstream attention from music publications upon release.
 Though the duo expected it to linger in obscurity, the album has, in the years following its release, gained a substantial cult following, especially in online music communities such as Sputnikmusic, Rate Your Music, and 4chan's /mu/, the website's imageboard for musical discussion.
 In 2019, Kerrang! said that the album's growing mystique was amplified by the band's anonymity and its ominous liner notes, which, as the magazine noted, contributed to its status as "the stuff of internet myth".
 The album is also acclaimed on the Reddit community r/Indieheads.
 This recognition came as a complete shock to the duo, who initially believed the album would simply be "a pile of CD-Rs in [Dan's] mom's garage" and that "absolutely no one will care" about their music.
 The band performed the album in its entirety in 2019 at the Dutch experimental music festival Roadburn.